jet/dotnet-templates/propulsion-summary-consumer/README.md

 ## Usage instructions

-0. Create and run an instance of the Projector in the source Container (see README in `dotnet new summaryProjector` for details)
+0. Create and run an instance of the Projector in the source Container (see README in `dotnet new proReactor --kafka` for details)

 1. establish connection strings for the target container into which the summaries will synced. per https://github.com/jet/equinox README